Deepak020202/90DaysOfDevOps/Solutions.md

 }
 ```
 ** Questions:**
-1. How do declarative pipelines streamline the CI/CD process compared to scripted pipelines?
+### 1. How do declarative pipelines streamline the CI/CD process compared to scripted pipelines?

-Answer--> declarative pipelines streamline the CI/CD process by providing a simple, structured way to define workflows with minimal scripting.
+### Answer--> declarative pipelines streamline the CI/CD process by providing a simple, structured way to define workflows with minimal scripting.
 This makes them more accessible, maintainable, and less error-prone compared to scripted pipelines, which are better suited for highly customized or complex workflows.

-2. What are the benefits of breaking the pipeline into distinct stages?
+### 2. What are the benefits of breaking the pipeline into distinct stages?

-Answer--> Breaking the pipeline into distinct stages offers numerous advantages:
+### Answer--> Breaking the pipeline into distinct stages offers many advantages:

    1.Improved clarity and readability, making it easier to understand the pipeline's flow.